-A home care scientist on how to sanitize utensils
+A home care scientist on how to sanitze utensils

-Our Wake-Up Call newsletter (subscribe here!) recently broke down how to properly do your laundry — and today, we’re tackling another aspect of cleaning that many of us have wondered about during the coronavirus pandemic: How, exactly, should we be washing our dishes right now?
-To find out, we chatted with Morgan Brashear, a home care scientist at P&G. She explained how to properly sanitize your utensils amid the Covid-19 outbreak.
+We recently broke down how to properly do your laundry — and today, we’re tackling another aspect of cleaning that many of us have wondered about during the coronavirus pandemic: How, exactly, should we be washing our dishes right now?
+To find out, we chatted with Morgan Brashear, a home care scientist at P&G. She explained how to properly sanitize your utensils amid the pandemic.

 Wake-Up Call: We’re living in quite a different world right now.
 Under normal circumstances, what’s the proper way to clean your dishes?

 Morgan Brashear: Whether you’re washing dishes by hand or in a dishwasher, it’s important to make sure that the soap comes into contact with all surfaces of the dish to properly clean it.

 In the dishwasher, this means avoiding overcrowding and loading the dishes, so that the water source, which is typically in the center of the machine, is able to reach and spray each dish.

 For hand dishwashing, you can either create a sudsy solution in the sink or your largest dish — or apply the dish soap directly to the dish or sponge and scrub each one individually — ensuring you get all sides, and inside hard-to-reach items, like reusable water bottles and coffee mugs.

 Many of us are using a lot more dishes now that we’re home a lot of the time and cooking for ourselves.
 How might we want to change our dish-washing routine right now?

 Many people find the easiest way to stay on top of your dishes when you’re cooking more at home is to use the ‘Clean As You Go’ method.
 Cleaning up prep dishes while your meal is still cooking not only saves time, but prevents your dishes from piling up in the sink to tackle later.